Summer in Florence : July 4-17, 2020

 Through daily writing workshops, readings of ancient and modern literature, and exploration of local sites our students are sure to hear the local muses and return home with manuscripts of their own modern myths.

-Calder Classics Creative Writing students spend the two weeks in a stunning villa in the Oltrarno District of Florence.
+Calder Classics Creative Writing students spend two weeks in a stunning villa in the Oltrarno District of Florence.
 The residence, site visits and meals are shared with Calder Classics Latin students, although all Writing Workshops are held separately from Latin classes.
-Immersed in an atmosphere shaped by classical and Renaissance history, our days consist of reading classical texts in translation as fodder to inspire their creative writing.
-Under the guidance of an writing experienced mentor they spend time drafting literary pieces in a workshop setting, exploring local treasures, and taking trips to the monuments, churches and museums of Florence with our resident art historian.
+Immersed in an atmosphere shaped by classical and Renaissance culture, our Creative Writing students’ days consist of reading classical texts in translation as fodder to inspire their creative writing.
+Under the guidance of an writing experienced mentor they spend time drafting literary pieces in a workshop setting.
+They also explore local cultural treasures, and take trips to the monuments, churches and museums of Florence with our resident art historian.
 Evenings feature cultural, leisure and culinary offerings.

 The end date of this course is coordinated to permit students to optionally continue with the advanced Reading Latin + Art History session in Florence or with the Calder Classics Reading Latin + Ancient History course in Rome from July 18-30.

 Dive into Italy’s Art, Culture and History

 Throughout the course, we engage with local art and historical artifacts that are related thematically to, or directly inspired by, the literature we have read.
 With our resident art historian we explore the treasures of Florence, a myriad of museums, monuments, churches, palazzos and piazzas, and view such works as the Duomo of Florence, the Fra Angelico frescoes at the Convent of San Marco and a selection of Last Supper paintings.
 Our workshop discussions focus on the historical context and broader themes of the art as well as its connection to the writing prompts.
 For example, a visit to Dante's house and local haunts is illuminated by a discussion of Dante's Inferno, Vergil's description of Aeneas's trip to the underworld and Tessa Hadley’s short story “Dido’s Lament”.
 Students then compose a piece around their own visions of the underworld.